NedicNemanja/Web-PythonDBMS/README.md

 flush privileges;
 quit
 ```
-Now go to the directory that contains the movie.sql file and import using:
+Now go to the directory that contains the movie.sql file and import it to the DB using:
 ```
 mysql -u root -p movies < movies.sql
 ```